nnashwin/randomsp/readme.md

-#rxjs-experiment, an autocomplete form and stock randomizer from the S&P
+# Pull and return a random stock from the S&P 500